 In the face of accelerated change and increasingly complex challenges facing life on this planet, it is not enough to simply do more of what we’ve been doing.
 We need to do things differently.

-Our two-year, 30-credit program offers an innovative blend of intense residential and online learning experiences.
-The program features four residential modules ranging from 3 to 7 days in Vermont and around the United States.
-These gatherings provide an opportunity for intensive experiential learning opportunities as well as relationship-building among cohort members and with distinguished professional affiliates.
+The Leadership for Sustainability Master's Program features four residential intensives ranging from 3 to 7 days in Vermont, Washington DC and the Bay area in California.
+These gatherings provide an opportunity for intensive experiential learning opportunities as well as relationship-building among cohort members and with our distinguished professional affiliates.
 In between residential intensives, students participate in applied online courses.

 Learn more about the new DeHayes Multicultural Scholarship